Downtown in Hampton, Virginia — The American South (Mid-Atlantic)

 Erected by Virginia Civil War Trails.

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Churches & Religion • Education • Notable Buildings • War, US Civil.
+This historical marker is listed in these topic lists: African Americans • Education • Notable Buildings • Religion & Religious Structures • War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is March 24, 1862.

 Location.
-37° 1.598′ N, 76° 20.677′ W. Marker is in Hampton, Virginia.
-It is in Downtown.
-Marker is on Kings Way, 0.1 miles south of Lincoln Street, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 37° 1.598′ N, 76° 20.677′ W. Marker was in Hampton, Virginia.
+It was in Downtown.
+It was on Kings Way 0.1 miles south of Lincoln Street, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 101 Kings Way, Hampton VA 23669, United States of America.
+Marker was at or near this postal address: 101 Kings Way, Hampton VA 23669, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Courthouse (a few steps from this marker); Hampton Baptist Church (a few steps from this marker); F.W.
+At least 8 other markers are within walking distance of this location: Rochambeau (here, next to this marker); a different marker also named Hampton Courthouse (here, next to this marker); The Courthouse (a few steps from this marker); Hampton Baptist Church (a few steps from this marker); F.W.
 Woolworth Co.
-Building (about 300 feet away, measured in a direct line); King and Queen Streets (about 300 feet away); The Northeast Corner (about 300 feet away); The Sclater Building (about 300 feet away); The Southwest Corner (about 400 feet away); The Southeast Corner (about 400 feet away).
+Building (about 300 feet away, measured in a direct line); King and Queen Streets (about 300 feet away); The Northeast Corner (about 300 feet away); The Sclater Building (about 300 feet away).
 Touch for a list and map of all markers in Hampton.

 More about this marker.
 On the lower left is a painting with the caption: William McIllvaine painting, “The Ruins of Hampton” – Courtesy Library of Congress